nikita-tukkel/stationeers-cynofield-mods/mod1332/Docs/fonts.md

 Font size **must be** divisible to font natural height you know from previous steps.
 So the good `fontSize` values are 16, 32, 48, etc. Otherwise text will be blurry.
-Font name may be just a file name, full path inside asset bundle is not required.
+Font name may be just a filename, full path inside asset bundle is not required.

 ```
 TMP_FontAsset font = bundle.LoadAsset<TMP_FontAsset>("sgk100.asset");